polterguy/micro/help-files/Micro/17 - Extension widgets - Pie Chart.md

 And finally, you can also override how the values in your legend is rendered.
 By default the percentage value of your items are rendered - But you can change it to absolute values, and in the process add any unit you wish to your legend's labels.
-This is accomplished by adding a __[values]__ argument to your legend, and set its value to your _"unit"_.
+This is accomplished by adding a __[units]__ argument to your legend, and set its value to your _"unit"_.
 Below is an example.

 ```hyperlambda-snippet